GaryBell1905793/CDNS/README.md

 Refactored code for better maintainability - build 671 Updated styling and themes - v9.2.8
 Added detailed comments for clarity - v5.3.2
+Added new feature for better user experience - build 406